 - In a large bowl, place zucchini, red bell peppers, peanuts, and crushed red pepper.
 Toss well.

 - Set instant pot to saute mode.
 Add in mixture from the bowl.
 Set lid on top of instant pot to trap steam.
 Do not put into locking mode.
 Stir well every few minutes for up to 5 minutes just until vegetables are tender but not too soft.

 - In a glass liquid measuring cup add in soy sauce, hoisin sauce, garlic, ginger, black pepper, and wondra (or cornstarch).
 Whisk well.
 Pour over beef and vegetables then saute for 2 to 4 minutes until sauce thickens.
 Turn off saute mode.

-- Serve with steamed white rice or noodles.
+- Top with chives.
+Serve with steamed white rice or noodles.